persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

   The user can de/select variables manually by:
       - changing the state of the check button associated with the variable in the table
-      - de/selecting points in the graphs (select point with a right-click, then click on de/select button of the context menu which appears).
+      - de/selecting points in the graphs (select points with a right-click drag and drop rectangle, then click on de/select button of the context menu which appears).

   .. image:: /user_manual/graphical_interface/deterministic_analysis/morrisGraph_selection.png